BOND REFERENDUM BASICS

 Why does MTPS believe it is the right time to hold a bond referendum?

 Older HVAC systems and roofs are ready for replacement, space is insufficient for current and future students, and athletic areas are due for improvement, among other issues.
-Interim Superintendent Mr. Bollendorf explains how now is the right time in this short video.

 Other timely factors include: